More properties of Yetter-Drinfeld category over dual quasi-Hopf algebras: Yetter-Drinfeld modules over a dual quasi-Hopf algebra

 \section{Yetter-Drinfeld modules over a dual quasi-Hopf algebra}

 \theequation{2.\arabic{equation}} \parindent

-In this section, we will construct all kinds of Yetter-Drinfeld modules over a dual-quasi Hopf algebra, and establish the isomorphism between the category of Yetter-Drinfeld modules and the center of comdule category.
+In \cite{Ba2}, the category of right-right Yetter-Drinfeld module was constructed.
+In this section, we will construct all kinds of Yetter-Drinfeld modules over a dual-quasi Hopf algebra, and give their braided monoidal structure.

 In a Hopf algebra $H$, we obviously have the identity $h(g_1s(g_2))=h\varepsilon(g)$ for all $g,h\in H$.
-Now this formula could be generalized to the dual quasi-Hopf algebra setting as follows:
+Now this formula could be generalized to the dual quasi-Hopf algebra setting.